Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 The glutes, informally known as the butt muscles are activated while squatting and sitting in a strong, squat position while using the battle ropes.
 These muscles are helpful in turning the hips in and out.

 Having strong glutes can also help limit lower back and knee pain and injury.
-There are also a variety of different exercises that can be done to strengthen the knee after injury.
+There are also various exercises that can be done to strengthen the knee after injury.

 Upper Back